 |Lightweight, collapsible poles||Best for many backpackers, dayhikers, and climbers who want one versatile pair of poles that balance strength and moderate weight.|

 |Sturdier and heavier, collapsible or folding poles||Best for users who prioritize durability and crossover to multiple activities over low weight, including backpackers carrying moderate to heavy loads, dayhikers, backcountry skiers and split-boarders, snowshoers, and anyone climbing mountains and hiking off-trail.|

 See my picks for “The 10 Best Trekking Poles” and my “10 Best Expert Tips for Hiking With Trekking Poles,” and all of my reviews of backpacking gear, ultralight backpacking gear, and hiking gear.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
-See categorized menus of all my gear reviews at The Big Outside.
+See categorized menus of all gear reviews and expert buying tips at The Big Outside.

 Tell me what you think.

 I spent a lot of time writing this story, so if you enjoyed it, please consider giving it a share using one of the buttons at right, and leave a comment or question at the bottom of this story.
 I’d really appreciate it.